 Knowledge is a powerful tool that helps you think clearly, judge effectively, and make better business decisions.

-In addition, basics are where you find solutions to the problems.
+Besides, the basics are where you find solutions to problems.

 “The ultimate foundations are mathematics and logic.
 If you understand logic and mathematics, then you have the basis for understanding the scientific method.
 Once you understand the scientific method, then you can understand how to separate truth from falsehood in other fields and other things that you’re reading.”